gnunn-gitops/gitops-admin-plugin/README.md

 namespace where Argo CD and the Applications are deployed.
 Otherwise the user will be able to view secrets they should not have access to, potentially modify Application objects to bypass Argo CD RBAC, etc.

-This plugin does work well with [Applications in Any Namespace](https://argo-cd.readthedocs.io/en/stable/operator-manual/app-any-namespace) which is my preferred way to handle multi-tenancy despite it not currently being GA.
+This plugin does work well with [Applications in Any Namespace](https://argo-cd.readthedocs.io/en/stable/operator-manual/app-any-namespace) which is my preferred way to handle multi-tenancy.

 Outside of Applications in Any Namespace, at this time the plugin is best suited for cluster and Argo CD administrators who will typically have elevated permissions.